stanlee321/object-removal-tensorflow/README.md

 The general idea is to use the mask generade by Object Segmentation model like DeepLabv3+ for the Object Removal task, for accomplish this we use three Networks, [DeepLabv3+(mobilenetsV2 backbone)](https://github.com/stanlee321/object-removal-tensorflow/tree/master/deeplab3) + [customlayer](https://www.tensorflow.org/tutorials/eager/custom_layers) + [glcic](https://github.com/stanlee321/object-removal-tensorflow/tree/master/inpainting).

-The first network computes the `mask hole` the second one compute the hole in the image  and the thirt fills the white hole using a [GAN](www.google.com) .
+The first network computes the `mask hole` the second one compute the hole in the image  and the thirt fills the white hole using a [GAN](https://github.com/stanlee321/object-removal-tensorflow/tree/master/inpainting) .

+WORK still in progress, we have two choises for fill the white holes.

+* Fill the white holes with the [GAN](https://github.com/stanlee321/object-removal-tensorflow/tree/master/inpainting).

+* If we are going to use a still camera, we can grab a background frame for fill the white holes.

 The main model is `model.py` this combines DeepLabv3+  and the custom Layer.
 <div style="text-align:center"><img src ="generator_deeplab.png" /></div>